cds-snc/gc-articles/README.md

 ```

 This will scan the plugin or theme files and update the `cds-snc.pot` file which captures all the translatable strings.
-It will then merge any updates into the `fr_FR.po` file which is where translations are added.
+It will then merge any updates into the `fr_CA.po` file which is where translations are added.

 2. Add translated strings